-Brazil has the largest geographical area under environmental protection in the world, making it a global leader in conservation efforts.
-The Brazilian Forest Code is a landmark law that requires all rural properties to maintain areas of native vegetation cover, known as Legal Reserves, to verify the sustainable economic use of natural resources while promoting biodiversity conservation.
+area under environmental protection in the world, making it a global leader in conservation efforts.
+The Brazilian Forest Code is a landmark law that requires all rural properties to maintain areas of native vegetation cover known as Legal Reserves. to that requires all rural properties to maintain areas of native vegetation cover, known as Legal Reserves, to verify the sustainable economic use of natural resources while promoting biodiversity conservation.
 Despite these protections, deforestation in Brazil occurs in both legal and illegal forms, posing significant challenges to environmental sustainability.